280 METRO CENTER

 A new type of community-class retail complex emerged.
 Instead of being anchored by a department store or supermarket, it would include several power retailers as its main draw.
 The first such shopping complex, 280 METRO CENTER, opened for business in 1986.

-The small format Home Depot at 280 METRO CENTER was replaced with a 100,000 square foot store, built as a southern outparcel, in 1995.
-The original building was to sit vacant (and still leased by the company) until it was repurposed as a Home Depot Pro store.
+The small-format Home Depot at 280 METRO CENTER was replaced with a 1-level (100,000 square foot) store.
+Built as a southern outparcel, it began business in 1995.
+The original building sat vacant (and still leased by the company) until it was repurposed as a Home Depot Pro store.
 This newly-created format, marketed specifically to contractors and other building industry professionals, was dedicated April 30, 1998.

 Terranomics sold the shopping center to San Franscisco-based RREEF Asset Management in 1997.
-In July 2003, New Hyde Park, New York-based Kimco Realty acquired the property.
-Later in the year, the UA cinema outparcel was knocked down and replaced by a 45,000 square foot Best Buym which opened in 2004.
+In July 2003, New Hyde Park, New York-based Kimco Realty acquired a share of the property.

 San Mateo County property tax assessor website